 We carried out this session with Idris Caldora of the Academy of Culinary Arts Chefs Adopt a School who does a lot of work with children.
 He made it all seem quite easy but the trick is in the preparation.
-You need to have everything ready for your group beforehand.
+You need to have everything ready beforehand.

-Materials you will need for the group:
+Materials you will need: